 Park Avenue – Ferry Road Transmission Main

-General Project Overview and Background: (Last updated: May 23, 2023)
+General Project Overview and Background: (Last updated: October 25, 2023)

 OVERVIEW: The Park Avenue–Ferry Road Transmission Main Project is a joint effort between the North Wales Water Authority and North Penn Water Authority.
 Over five miles of 16-inch water main will be installed to ensure safe and clean water for use in Plumstead Township, as well as to parts of Doylestown and New Britain Townships.
 The project begins at the Forest Park Water Plant, continues along Park Avenue to Ferry Road, and extends to Route 313 (Swamp Road) in Plumstead Township.
 Upon completion of the project, a reliable water supply will be available for firefighting purposes, municipal use, drought, when needed due to failed or contaminated wells, or when any similar situation demands an alternate supply.
 The North Wales Water Authority (NWWA) will supervise the construction activities.

-UPDATES: To keep all interested parties appraised of construction progress and changes in circumstances, we will provide regularly updated information on this page.
+UPDATES: To keep all interested parties informed of construction progress and changes in circumstances, we will provide regularly updated information on this page.
 Bookmark this page for your convenience.
 This will be your best and most reliable source of information.
 Information such as emergency call numbers, a progress schedule, a map for the upcoming week, and other important information will be available.
 The estimated completion date for this project is 200 construction days, ending in early December 2023.

 SAFETY: For your personal safety and that of the construction workers and inspectors, we respectfully ask that you avoid unnecessary travel along the route during active construction periods.
 If travel to your destination point during this period is unavoidable, PLEASE be especially careful.